Mohammad Musa

-Mohammad Musa (Note: (G), OSP, NPP, NBP, rcds, afwc, psc, PhD, BN) is a two star officer of Bangladesh Navy and the incumbent Assistant Chief Of Naval Staff (Operations).
-He is the former Vice Chancellor of Bangladesh Maritime University and also the Chairman of Mongla Port Authority.
-He also served as Commander of Khulna Naval Area.On 10 August 2025, the interim government, through the Ministry of Defence issued an order extending his service tenure by one year in accordance with the provisions of the Navy Ordinance, 1961 (Ordinance No. XXXV of 1961), with the new term ending on 31 August 2026.
+Mohammad Musa (Note: (G), OSP, NPP, rcds, afwc, psc, MPhill,PhD, BN) is a retired two star officer of Bangladesh Navy and the assistant chief of naval staff (operations).
+He is the former vice chancellor of Bangladesh Maritime University and also the chairman of Mongla Port Authority.
+He also served as commander of Khulna Naval Area.On 10 August 2025, the interim government, through the Ministry of Defence issued an order extending his service tenure by one year in accordance with the provisions of the Navy Ordinance, 1961 (Ordinance No. XXXV of 1961), with the new term ending on 31 August 2026.

 Early life and education

-Musa was born on 1967 at Narayanganj of then East Pakistan, Pakistan (now Dhaka Division, Bangladesh).
+Musa was born in 1967 at Narayanganj of then East Pakistan, Pakistan (now Dhaka Division, Bangladesh).
 He completed his elementary school in IET Government High School, Narayanganj.
 Musa is an alumnus of Sylhet Cadet College and joined Bangladesh Naval Academy on 27 January 1985.
 Musa was commissioned in executive branch on 1 July 1987 with the batch aligned to 15th BMA Long Course.
 He is a Naval artillery officer and has undergone officer's basic training at Royal Malaysian Navy.
+He has graduated from the Royal College of Defence Studies, US Naval Postgraduate School, King's College London, National Defence College and Defence Services Command and Staff College.

-He has also obtained his M Phil from Bangladesh University of Professionals in 2015 and PhD in Maritime Awareness: Bangladesh Perspective from Jahangirnagar University.
+He holds four masters degrees and has also obtained his M Phil from Bangladesh University of Professionals in 2015 and PhD in Maritime Awareness: Bangladesh Perspective from Jahangirnagar University.

 Musa was also designated as Bangladesh representative in the State Party meeting in the United Nations in 2013.